-Looking at Nick Hornby's art is an uncanny experience: It's like nothing you've ever seen, and yet you still think you've seen it before.
-The enigmatic, almost alien forms of his sculptures -- some small enough to sit on a table, some weighing more than a ton -- derive from quotations of iconic works of earlier artists, mashed up into new and surprising shapes.
-A single work of Hornby's can graft together the disparate outlines of works by Rodin, Calder, and Brancusi, each of which becomes thrillingly visible as you circle around it.
-But then, just as one of the fragments comes into view, it disappears again-and you're back with an object that's at once familiar and indecipherable.
+Looking at Nick Hornby's art is an uncanny experience: it looks like nothing you've ever seen, and yet you still think you've seen it before.
+The enigmatic, almost alien forms of his sculptures - some small enough to sit on a table, some weighing more than a ton - derive from quotations of iconic works of earlier artists, mashed up into new and surprising shapes.
+A single work of Hornby's can graft together the disparate outlines of works by Rodin, Calder, and Brancusi, each of which becomes thrillingly visible as you circle around.
+But then, just as one of the fragments comes into view, it disappears again - and you're back with an object that's at once familiar and indecipherable.

-Hornby's strange, alluring sculptures are far more than the sum of their parts.
-He puts old material into new $circumstances, creating \ singular \ forms \ out \ of \ the \ clutter \ of \ history. \ ''They're \ always \ on \ the \ knife-edge \ of \ history.$ revealing their sources, but they also hold back," the artist explains.
-"You can think of the sculptures as threedimensional collages, and in three dimensions you can have layers of things.
-You walk around a work and it unfolds, but the question is, what do you see between the facets?
-I'm interested in that synthesis, that new thing.'
+Hornby's strange, inexplicably beautiful sculptures are far more than the sum of their parts.
+He puts old material into new circumstances, creating singular forms out of the clutter of history.
+"They're always on the knife edge of revealing their sources, but they also hold back," the artist explains.
+"You can think of the sculptures as three-dimensional collages, and in three dimensions you can have layers of things.
+You walk around a work and it unfolds, but the question is: what do you see between the facets?
+I'm interested in that synthesis, that new thing."

-$Hornby, 32, generates \ his \ works \ on \ a \ computer, \ casting \ the \ resulting \ hybrid \ in \ plaster, \ bronze, \ or \ a \ striking$ marble resin composite that brings Enlightenment-era aesthetics into the present day.
-Often they're a brilliant white, but this year he began to experiment with color; two massive new sculptures in London's Canary Wharf, created in collaboration with the painter Sinta Tantra, are done up in eye-popping blues and pinks.
-As a teenager, Hornby spent his days working with clay.
-Even then, he was mixing things up-what would start as a pot might end up as a portrait bust.
-Now he works out of a studio off Portobello Road in Notting Hill -- curiously, the same space where MTV shot the pilot of The Real World's London season -- but his artistic practice extends far beyond its splattered walls.
+Hornby, 32, generates his works on a computer, casting the resulting hybrid in plaster, bronze, or a striking marble resin composite that brings Enlightenment-era aesthetics right into the present day.
+Often they're a brilliant white, but this year he began to experiment with color: two massive new sculptures in London's Canary Wharf, created in collaboration with the painter Sinta Tantra, are done up in eye-popping blues and pinks.